statycc/pymwp/guide/0_index.md

 i.e., the program has the property of interest, or we can say that the program is _derivable_.
 The soundness theorem of the mwp-calculus guarantees that if such derivation exists, the program variables' value growth is polynomially bounded in inputs.

-Program fails the analysis if every derivation contains infinite coefficients.
+Program fails the analysis if every derivation contains an $\infty$ coefficient.
 Then it is not possible to establish polynomial growth bound.
 For these programs, pymwp reports an $\infty$-result.